 Program and Student Selection

-The IIIP Steering Committee will choose students for the program based on the IIIP selection criteria and the following considerations
+The IIIP Steering Committee will choose students for the program based on the IIIP selection criteria and taking into account the following considerations:

 - Students with financial need are considered more closely than those with no or little need.